Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ---

-**Defining not just what AI can do, but what it may and should do.**

-AI is no longer confined to screens.
-It is beginning to act in the physical world—turning on devices, controlling systems, and triggering real-world effects.
-But there is a critical problem.

-**AI knows how to execute actions, but it does not know whether those actions should be executed in a given context.**
+AI has moved beyond mere words; it is now opening your front door and operating your machinery.

+But there is a fatal flaw.

+AI does not even know the names of the devices it controls, nor does it understand what will happen when it presses a button.

+> You are currently entrusting your family’s safety to a blind pilot—one who doesn’t know what he’s touching or what the consequences of his actions will be.

+> **Are you truly okay with this?**

 ---